your-shop-here/your-shop-here/README.md

 - Works well with Page Designer, but components can be used standalone as well

 # TODOs
-- move isactivedatahead to party town
+- move activity tracking for Analytics and Einstein to service worker (using i.e. party town)